s-nelsen/StarWars5e.Core/StarWars5e.Parser/Sources/en/SNV_Content.md

 #### Regional Effects
 The region around Abeloth's lair is warped by her will, creating the following effect:
-- If a humanoid spends at least 1 hour within 1 mile of the Lair, that creature must succeed on a DC 23 Wisdom saving throw or descend into madness: "Everyone—except for other such psychotic beings—has been replaced by imposters.
+- If a humanoid spends at least 1 hour within 1 mile of the Lair, that creature must succeed on a DC 23 Wisdom saving throw or descend into madness: "Everyoneâ€”except for other such psychotic beingsâ€”has been replaced by imposters.
 I must find Abeloth."
 A creature that succeeds on this saving throw can't be effected by this regional effect again for 24 hours.
 This madness lasts until cured or until Abeloth is defeated.

 If Abeloth is defeated, these effects fade over the course of 1d10 days.